You create a product. You prepare to launch it. And then you reach the pricing decision.

 Well, you could use conjoint analysis.
 Ever look into it?
 It’s the cream-of-the-crop of pricing optimization.
 Any reputable conjoint study is at least $10,000.
 Pretty steep.

 But luckily, there’s an easier way: psychology and numerical cognition.

 At the end of the day, pricing is merely a perception.
 Nothing more.
 Nothing less.

 Thanks to certain mechanisms of our brain and behavior, you can change people’s perception of your price.
 Essentially, you can trick their brain into perceiving your price to be lower.

 In this 1-hour course, I explain the most powerful principles to make your price seem lower.

 Originally, I compiled my findings into this pricing article.
-But over time, I kept finding new principles, which sparked this course.
-This course explains the important takeaways from my original article, as well as new information that I've found.
+Over time, though, I kept finding new principles.
+This course explains the important takeaways from my original article, as well as new information that I've found since publishing that article.

 Moving forward, I'll keep adding information to this course (instead of the article).
 Once you become a student, you'll be locked into that information forever.

 Whenever we see a price, we consciously or nonconsciously determine whether it's high or low.
 In this video, I explain the mechanisms behind that cognitive process (and how you can apply those insights to improve your price).